-Note: Turning CEE on will automatically change some 802.1p QoS and 802.3x standard flow control settings and menus (see "Turning CEE On or Off" on page 262).
+Note: Turning on CEE will automatically change some 802.1p QoS and 802.3x standard flow control settings (see "Turning CEE On or Off" on page 290).

 2. Enable PFC for the FCoE traffic.

 Note: PFC is enabled on priority 3 by default.
 If using the defaults, the manual configuration commands shown in this step are not necessary.